 Reflecting your home's era in the kitchen's design might mean choosing cabinetry featuring decorative detailing.
 Equally, it could involve a complete contrast using minimalist modern units that nod to the period through elements such as kitchen wall colours and proportion.

 It's the details that matter most, so include key pieces inspired by the past such as a butler or Belfast sink, a pantry, and open shelving displaying wares that give an insight into the kitchen's functional purpose.
 Such attention to detail can also elevate the look of a budget kitchen.

 Georgian inspired kitchens

 The Georgian period (1714-1830) covers the reign of four King Georges, including the later Regency period of George IV as Prince of Wales.
-Since it encompasses more than a century, it would be impossible to define a single design style for furniture of the era but today’s interpretation within kitchens is easily recognisable, not to mention incredibly popular.
+Since it encompasses more than a century, it is impossible to define a single design style for furniture of the era.
+However, today’s interpretation within kitchens is easily recognisable, not to mention incredibly popular.

-Pitched somewhere between the austere simplicity of a flat-framed Shaker-style door, and the more ornately decorated Victorian style, Georgian kitchens are characterised by being a very strong classic look that can be made grander with impressive panelled mantels and imposing full-height larders, or kept simpler for a cottage or farmhouse kitchen.
+Pitched somewhere between the austere simplicity of a flat-framed Shaker-style kitchen door, and the more ornately decorated Victorian style (see below), Georgian kitchens are characterised by having a very strong classic look that can be made grander with impressive panelled mantels and imposing full-height larders, or kept simpler for a cottage or farmhouse kitchen.

 ‘A generous Georgian mantel shelf over your range cooker or hob can be used to display attractive pieces of crockery or other kitchen ornaments,’ suggests Robert Lawrence, marketing manager for Moores Furniture Group.